junxit/us-congress-bills-112/bill.md

   - **(2)** Section 111(b)(2) is amended by striking “the second through fifth paragraphs of section 112,” and inserting “subsections (b) through (e) of section 112,”.
 - **(e)** *Effective date* The amendments made by this section shall take effect 1 year after the date of the enactment of this Act and shall apply to patent applications that are filed on or after that effective date.

 ## § 4.
-Damages

-- **(a)** *Damages* Section 284 of title 35, United States Code, is amended—
-  - **(1)** by striking “Upon finding” and inserting the following: “(a) In general.—Upon finding”;
-  - **(2)** by striking “fixed by the court” and all that follows through “When the damages” and inserting the following: “fixed by the court.
-When the damages”;
-  - **(3)** by striking “shall assess them.” and all that follows through “The court may receive” and inserting the following: “shall assess them.
-In either event the court may increase the damages up to 3 times the amount found or assessed.
-Increased damages under this subsection shall not apply to provisional rights under section 154(d) of this title.
-The court may receive”; and
-  - **(4)** by adding at the end the following:
-    > - **(b)** *Procedure for determining damages*
-    >   - **(1)** *In general* The court shall identify the methodologies and factors that are relevant to the determination of damages, and the court or jury shall consider only those methodologies and factors relevant to making such determination.
-    >   - **(2)** *Disclosure of claims* By no later than the entry of the final pretrial order, unless otherwise ordered by the court, the parties shall state, in writing and with particularity, the methodologies and factors the parties propose for instruction to the jury in determining damages under this section, specifying the relevant underlying legal and factual bases for their assertions.
-    >   - **(3)** *Sufficiency of evidence* Prior to the introduction of any evidence concerning the determination of damages, upon motion of either party or sua sponte, the court shall consider whether one or more of a party's damages contentions lacks a legally sufficient evidentiary basis.
-After providing a nonmovant the opportunity to be heard, and after any further proffer of evidence, briefing, or argument that the court may deem appropriate, the court shall identify on the record those methodologies and factors as to which there is a legally sufficient evidentiary basis, and the court or jury shall consider only those methodologies and factors in making the determination of damages under this section.
-The court shall only permit the introduction of evidence relating to the determination of damages that is relevant to the methodologies and factors that the court determines may be considered in making the damages determination.
-    > - **(c)** *Sequencing* Any party may request that a patent-infringement trial be sequenced so that the trier of fact decides questions of the patent's infringement and validity before the issues of damages and willful infringement are tried to the court or the jury.
-The court shall grant such a request absent good cause to reject the request, such as the absence of issues of significant damages or infringement and validity.
-The sequencing of a trial pursuant to this subsection shall not affect other matters, such as the timing of discovery.
-This subsection does not authorize a party to request that the issues of damages and willful infringement be tried to a jury different than the one that will decide questions of the patent's infringement and validity.
-    > - **(d)** *Willful Infringement*
-    >   - **(1)** *In general* The court may increase damages up to 3 times the amount found or assessed if the court or the jury, as the case may be, determines that the infringement of the patent was willful.
-Increased damages under this subsection shall not apply to provisional rights under section 154(d).
-Infringement is not willful unless the claimant proves by clear and convincing evidence that the accused infringer's conduct with respect to the patent was objectively reckless.
-An accused infringer's conduct was objectively reckless if the infringer was acting despite an objectively high likelihood that his actions constituted infringement of a valid patent, and this objectively-defined risk was either known or so obvious that it should have been known to the accused infringer.
-    >   - **(2)** *Pleading standards* A claimant asserting that a patent was infringed willfully shall comply with the pleading requirements set forth under Federal Rule of Civil Procedure 9(b).
-    >   - **(3)** *Knowledge alone insufficient* Infringement of a patent may not be found to be willful solely on the basis that the infringer had knowledge of the infringed patent.
-    >   - **(4)** *Pre-suit notification* A claimant seeking to establish willful infringement may not rely on evidence of pre-suit notification of infringement unless that notification identifies with particularity the asserted patent, identifies the product or process accused, and explains with particularity, to the extent possible following a reasonable investigation or inquiry, how the product or process infringes one or more claims of the patent.
-    >   - **(5)** *Close case* The court shall not increase damages under this subsection if the court determines that there is a close case as to infringement, validity, or enforceability.
-On the motion of either party, the court shall determine whether a close case as to infringement, validity, or enforceability exists, and the court shall explain its decision.
-Once the court determines that such a close case exists, the issue of willful infringement shall not thereafter be tried to the jury.
-    >   - **(6)** *Accrued damages* If a court or jury finds that the infringement of patent was willful, the court may increase only those damages that accrued after the infringement became willful.
+Virtual marking and advice of counsel

-- **(b)** *Defense to infringement based on earlier inventor* Section 273(b)(6) of title 35, United States Code, is amended to read as follows:
+- **(a)** *Defense to infringement based on earlier inventor* Section 273(b)(6) of title 35, United States Code, is amended to read as follows:
   > - **(6)** *Personal defense* The defense under this section may be asserted only by the person who performed or caused the performance of the acts necessary to establish the defense as well as any other entity that controls, is controlled by, or is under common control with such person and, except for any transfer to the patent owner, the right to assert the defense shall not be licensed or assigned or transferred to another person except as an ancillary and subordinate part of a good faith assignment or transfer for other reasons of the entire enterprise or line of business to which the defense relates.
 Notwithstanding the preceding sentence, any person may, on its own behalf, assert a defense based on the exhaustion of rights provided under paragraph (3), including any necessary elements thereof.

-- **(c)** *Virtual marking* Section 287(a) of title 35, United States Code, is amended by inserting “, or by fixing thereon the word “patent” or the abbreviation “pat.” together with an address of a posting on the Internet, accessible to the public without charge for accessing the address, that associates the patented article with the number of the patent” before “, or when”.
+- **(b)** *Virtual marking* Section 287(a) of title 35, United States Code, is amended by inserting “, or by fixing thereon the word “patent” or the abbreviation “pat.” together with an address of a posting on the Internet, accessible to the public without charge for accessing the address, that associates the patented article with the number of the patent” before “, or when”.
-- **(d)** *Advice of counsel* Chapter 29 of title 35, United States Code, is amended by adding at the end the following:
+- **(c)** *Advice of counsel* Chapter 29 of title 35, United States Code, is amended by adding at the end the following:
   > ## § 298.
 Advice of Counsel
   >
   > The failure of an infringer to obtain the advice of counsel with respect to any allegedly infringed patent or the failure of the infringer to present such advice to the court or jury may not be used to prove that the accused infringer willfully infringed the patent or that the infringer intended to induce infringement of the patent.

-- **(e)** *Effective date* The amendments made by this section shall apply to any civil action commenced on or after the date of the enactment of this Act.
+- **(d)** *Effective date* The amendments made by this section shall apply to any civil action commenced on or after the date of the enactment of this Act.

 ## § 5.
 Post-grant review proceedings